 Mesa Verde National Park has a different feel than the other national parks in the Four Corners region.
 Instead of unique natural features, it is the unique dwellings nestled in the cliffs that draw you in.

-2021 Closures!
-Cliff Palace Loop road is closed.
+2022 Closures!
+Cliff Palace Loop road is closed until at least mid-July.
 You cannot tour Cliff Palace or Balcony House.
-The Chapin Mesa Archeological Museum is also closed for renovations.
+The Chapin Mesa Museum is also closed for renovations.
+For current closure information, visit the National Park Service website.

 Planning a Trip to Mesa Verde with Kids